Whiteknight/Scoop/L1/README.md

 It is not yet known how L1 will interact with C#8.
 Some features of the new language version are desireable to have, and other features are not.
 The L1-L2 cutover may happen before the general release of C#8 in which case new features, if desired, will be implemented in a later layer.

+## Transpiler Features

+Scoop L1 will not include several basic parts of a compiler, for brevity and ease of implementation.
+L1 will not include a symbol table, for example, instead leaving the work of managing variable scope and variable lifetimes to Roslyn.
+Validation, if any, will focus on problems related specifically to Scoop syntax and semantics.
+Any error or warning which can be caught and handled by Roslyn will be passed through.
+L1 also will not include any kind of optimizer and absolutely no IL code generation.